babblequest/XMLAnonymizer/README.md

 # XMLAnonymizer
  * In a nutshell this program replaces requested values or attributes with random strings.
- * This replacement process can also be reversed by the program.
+ * This replacement process can also be reversed using the -reverse flag.

-## Usage
+## Usage:
 * python3 is required
   * For Usage instructions use python3 XMLAnonymizer.py -h

 * Anonymize file
   * python3 XMLAnonymizer.py -v -f sample.xml -anonymizedfile anonymized.xml

 * Reverse file
   * python3 XMLAnonymizer.py -v -reverse -reversedfile reversed.xml -anonymizedfile anonymized.xml

  Values can be specified as a path consisting of tags, attribute names, attribute values and text values.
  Attribute values and text values may also be replaced in whole or in part via regular expression.

  * Configuration File
   * There are two ways to specify values for replacement
     * Path
       * Path:Report->ReportHost->name:Name_${A}
     * Value
        * Value:Nikto.*:Nikto-${U[0,Nikto]}

    * The typical rule
      * Path or Value:[Path or Value]:[String pattern to replace]:[String Generator]